 Sexual Health Resources in Copenhagen

 Though DIS recommends that you travel with your contraception from home, if you need to discuss a contraception option, contact your General Practitioner assigned to you through your CPR card.
 Read more here about how to set up an appointment.
-If you are attending DIS Copenhagen in the summer, you will not be issued a CPR number.
-Find out your options for visiting a doctor without a CPR number.

 All DIS students have access to free condoms at the DIS Copenhagen Front Desk, located in Vestergade 7.
 Additionally, condoms are sold at all convenience and grocery stores.
 The ‘Morning After Pill’ and pregnancy tests are available at pharmacies.
 These items are frequently behind the counter, but do not be embarrassed to ask for them!